Hidden causal loops, macroscopic realism and Einstein-Podolsky-Rosen-Bell nonlocality: forward-backward stochastic simulations

+While it is possible to account for Bell nonlocality using retrocausality \citep{h-price-2008,pegg-1980,wharton-2020}, it is not apparent why retrocausality does not manifest at a macroscopic level.
+Moreover, classical causal models involving retrocausality or superluminal signalling require a ``fine-tuning'' of parameters to explain no-signalling consistently with nonlocality \citep{wood-2015}, which restricts the type of model that could be used \citep{finetuning,wharton-2020}.
+If Bell nonlocality has a retrocausal origin, it has been suggested this may involve hidden causal loops \citep{castagnoli-2021}.
+Recent work has shown that cyclic causation is not ruled out by no-signaling restrictions \citep{vilasini-2021}.

-Classical causal models are closely connected with the concept of realism, since properties are defined at a given time, and cause-and-effect studied within that framework.
-Einstein, Podolsky and Rosen (EPR) gave a criterion sufficient for \emph{realism} \citep{epr-1935}, referring to ``elements of reality'' that are values predetermining a measurement outcome.
+Causal models are connected with the concept of realism.
+Einstein, Podolsky and Rosen (EPR) \citep{epr-1935} referred to ``elements of reality'' as values predetermining a measurement outcome.
 EPR also assumed \emph{locality}, that there is no disturbance to one system due to a space-like separated measurement on another.
 While Bell violations falsify EPR's local realism, it is not clear whether this is due to failure of locality or realism (or both) \citep{bell-1964,bell-2004,clauser-shimony-1978}.
-It is also unclear whether realism holds macroscopically \citep{leggett-1985}.
-Macroscopic realism posits that for a system in a superposition of macroscopically distinct states, there is a predetermined outcome $\lambda$ for a measurement indicating which of the states ``the system is in'' \citep{leggett-1985}.
-Macroscopic realism provides a foundation for causality at a macroscopic level, since the variable $\lambda$ is attributed to the system at a given time, independently of future events, thereby avoiding a manifestation of retrocausality at a macroscopic level.
+It has also been unclear whether, or how, realism holds macroscopically \citep{leggett-1985,schrodinger-1935}.
+Macroscopic realism (MR) posits that for a system in a superposition of macroscopically distinct states, there is a predetermined outcome $\widetilde{\lambda}$ for a measurement indicating which of the states ``the system is in'' \citep{leggett-1985}.
+MR provides a foundation for macroscopic causality, since the variable $\widetilde{\lambda}$ gives a value for the outcome of the measurement at a certain time (independent of future or spacelike-separated events), thereby avoiding retrocausality at a macroscopic level.